 This web page will give you some ideas about how to deal with an amazingly dreadful thing that seems to be happening these days, where you are put in a room (a torture chamber) and you are given some instructions to complete a model.
-I cannot believe that you have to go through such hell to get a job and it makes me feel good to be an old man who has not had to go through such a hellish experience.
+I am starting to collect some of your stories.
+Here are a couple of examples: The world bank gave my friend instructions to build a complex model and put him in a room for eight hours.
+Somebody else was given a really old computer with no internet access.
+In Germany a friend of mine had to find the IRR im deutsch even though he had always used an English keyboard and English formulas for IRR and NPV.
+Sometimes the exams will have nothing to do with making a financial model but test your logic abilities (I would fail this completely).
+I cannot believe that you have to go through such hell to get a job and it makes me feel good to be an old man who has not had to go through such a hellish experience (I had to make sure that I had a proper haircut and socks).
 So I am giving you some ideas if you have to go through such an experience.
 On this page, I have made a little exercise file for you to work through and I have also included a video in which I give you some ideas about how you can manage one of these horrible interviews without having a nervous breakdown.

 Fundamental Crimes Not to Commit in any Model

 Even though some of your prospective employers may disagree, if you want to do things really fast, don’t commit the following crimes:

 - Hard-coded numbers after assumptions in the model

 - Not putting driving factors in the left column

 - Putting the forecast of Profit and Loss and Balance Sheet at the beginning of the model